 2. In the mean time dry roast phool makhana in a thick pan for 3-4 minutes.
 Remove to a plate.

 3. In the same dry roast the nuts and raisins for another 4 minutes.

-4. Add the roasted ingredients to a mixer jar and powder coarsely.
+4. Add the roasted nuts to a mixer grinder jar and powder coarsely.
 Add the chopped dates, figs and roasted nuts in a mixer jar.

 8. Mix very well.
 Do not add any water or milk.
 The dry fruits are more than enough for binding.

 9. Using a tablespoon scoop out portions and shape into small balls or laddus.

 10. Spread the shaped ladoos on a plate and let sit for 15 minutes.

 11. Store in airtight containers and serve dry fruit laddu as required.
 You can even warp them in chocolate paper or muffin liner as in this maladdu recipe.

 Some Tips For Making Dry Fruits Laddu